-Why SSD Isn't Showing up and How to Fix It
+Why Is SSD Not Showing up and How to Fix It

 Solution: Initialize this SSD

-Next after finishing the initialization, you can create a new volume with Disk Management.
-Then this new partition will appear in Windows Explorer.
+After initialization is finished, the “SSD not showing up in Disk Management” issue may disappear and you can create a new volume with Disk Management.
+Then this new partition should show up in Windows Explorer.

-In this case, it is not wise to initialize this SSD immediately in Windows 10, otherwise, all data on this SSD will be lost.
-Besides, there is another situation: SSD shows online, but the entire disk is “unallocated”.
+In this case, it is not wise to initialize this SSD immediately in Windows 10 because all the data on this SSD could be lost.
+Another situation is that the SSD would appear as online, but the entire disk is “unallocated”.

-In these two situations, you can't see all partitions on SSD and only unallocated space shows up in Disk Management.
-What should you do to fix such an issue?
-The urgent thing should be to get lost partitions and data in Windows 10.
+In these two situations, Disk Management will not show all the partitions on the SSD and only the unallocated space shows.
+What should you do to fix unallocated SSD in Windows 10/8/7?
+The first thing you do should be retrieving the lost partitions and data so the SSD is no longer unallocated.

 Solution: Make a Partition Recovery

-Step 4: After finishing SSD scanning, all your lost or deleted partitions will be listed.
-And here you can see them as the following screenshot shows.
-Please choose all needed partitions.
+Step 5: After SSD scanning is finished, all your lost or deleted partitions will be listed as shown in the following screenshot.
+Please choose all the partitions you need.

-Here take partition 1 on SSD as an example.
-You are allowed to review all files in your computer by double clicking the partition.
-The pop-up window shows you the layout of folders, just click them to view what the files are.
-Then close this window, and click "Finish" button to go back to the main interface of MiniTool Partition Wizard.
+Let’s take partition 1 on the SSD as an example.
+You can review all the files on your computer by double-clicking the partition.
+The pop-up window shows you the folder structure, so you can just click them to view the files inside.
+After you finish reviewing, close this window and click Finish to go back to the main interface of MiniTool Partition Wizard.

-Step 5: At last, hit "Apply" button to perform SSD partition recovery operation.
-Here all partitions on SSD will appear in Windows Explorer.
+Step 6: Finally, click Apply to perform the SSD partition recovery operation.
+Then all partitions on SSD will appear in Windows Explorer.

-1. From the screenshot, you can review all SSD partitions you have recovered don't have a drive letter.
-In this case, if you open your Windows Explorer, all partitions on SSD will not show up.
+After partition recovery, you might find that your SSD does not have a drive letter.
+In this case, if you open your File Explorer or Windows Explorer, none of the partitions in the SSD shows up.
 Therefore, it is necessary to assign a drive letter for all partitions with MiniTool Partition Wizard.